worksonmypc/apprentice-boot-camp-improving-code/docs/_posts/0003-01-01-what_is_legacy.md

 ## Reading code

 + Possibly your most important skill
-+ Great source of learning (if you read good code)
++ Great source of learning
-+ Good developers spend ~10x as long reading
++ Good to be conscious about whether what you are reading is good code
-+ Developers who only write create debt
++ Developers who only write and never read create more debt
++ You will spend much more time reading than writing code

+--

+> Indeed, the ratio of time spent reading versus writing is well over 10 to 1.
+We are constantly reading old code as part of the effort to write new code. ...[Therefore,] making it easy to read makes it easier to write.

+—Robert C. Martin, Clean Code: A Handbook of Agile Software Craftsmanship

 --